gambit0070/Data-Warehouse/Report/Report.md

 ### Schema, Starnet and query footprints

-Schema looks like:
+Schema shows the relationships between fact tables and dimension tables.
+For example, both fact tables have one common dimension table - location dimension table.

 ![ Schema](/Users/Kirill/Documents/GitHub/Data-Warehouse/Schema/ Schema.png)

-**Schema, Starnet and query footprints**: Provide and explain your StarNet diagrams and the query footprints.
-Discuss which schema you used and justify your choice with references.

-Implement a star or snowflake schema using PostgreSQL.
-For the fact table and dimension tables, clearly state which ones are measures and dimensions, and indicate the dimension references.

 ### Determine the grain at which facts can be stored.

-The first fact table fatalities_fact has no numeric measures so it is factless fact table, which will describe fatalities itself.
-Attributes for this fact table will be: crash_id - National crash identifying number victim_number - Victim number в дтп. lga_code - location dimension dateID - date dimension rushID - Rush hours dimension ageID - Age dimension daytimeID - Daytime dimension road_typeID - Road dimension speed_limitID - Speed dimension holidayID - Holiday dimension vehicle_typeID - Vehicle invoved dimension
+The first fact table is **fatalities_fact** table.
+It has no numeric measures so it is factless fact table, which will describe fatalities itself.
+Attributes for this fact table will be:

+- **crash_id** - National crash identifying number.
+- **victim_number** - Victim number in the accident.
+Together with crash_id forms a composite Primary key.
+- **lga_code** - foreign key for location dimension.
+- **dateID** - foreign key for date dimension.
+- **rushID**- foreign key for Rush hours dimension.
+- **ageID** - foreign key for Age dimension.
+- **daytimeID** - foreign key for Daytime dimension.
+- **road_typeID** - foreign key for Road dimension.
+- **speed_limitID** - foreign key for Speed dimension.
+- **holidayID** - foreign key for Holiday dimension.
+- **vehicle_typeID** - foreign key for Vehicle invoved dimension.

-The second fact table is population fact table with population measure.
-Attributes for this fact table will be: lga_code - location dimension. year - year, part of composite primary key. population - population measure.
+The second fact table is **population_fact** table with population measure.
+Attributes for this fact table will be:

+- **lga_code** - foreign key for location dimension.
+- **year** - year when event occurred.
+Together with lga_code forms a composite Primary key.
+- **population** - population measure.

-Use the StarNet footprints to illustrate how the business queries can be answered with your design.
+Below are StarNet footprints to illustrate how the business queries can be answered with our Data Warehouse design.

 1. What is the total number of road fatalities by state, and year?